 It is the policy of NTCC to provide reasonable accommodations for qualified individuals who are students with disabilities.
 This College will adhere to all applicable federal, state, and local laws, regulations, and guidelines with respect to providing reasonable accommodations as required to afford equal educational opportunity.
 It is the student's responsibility to request accommodations.
-For more information and to obtain a copy of the Request for Accommodations, please refer to the NTCC website - Special Populations.
+An appointment can be made with Katherine Belew, Academic Advisor/Coordinator of Special Populations.
+She can be reached at 903-434-8104.
+For more information and to obtain a copy of the Request for Accommodations, please refer to the Special Populations Office.